minimum-code-samples/rollup-scss/README.md

 This sample project contains the Rollup configuration script that compiles SCSS source code into a bundled CSS file.

-Last updated: 14 January 2019
+Last updated: 7 April 2022

 ## TL;DR